 Patrick Justice quickly rose to become Hatfield's top student.
 Upon his promotion to 7th Dan in 2011, Hatfield decided to pass administrative control of the art over to Justice so he could focus on and pursue his other martial arts endeavors.
 However, he remains an advisor to Justice as well as the official headmaster of the art itself.
 In 2017, Justice was promoted to 9th Dan by Hatfield.
 It was then that he decided to officially separate the organization from the Korea Taekwondo Jidokwan.
 This decision was made because the evolution of American Jidokwan had returned it back to its original foundation in Japanese Karate-Do, while Korean Jidokwan began largely conforming to modern sport Taekwondo under the Kukkiwon and the World Taekwondo Federation.
 Wanting to further separate himself from mainstream Taekwondo practitioners, he began referring to the art as Tang Soo Do in recognition of the history of the art and the American Jidokwan’s focus on traditional training instead of sport.
 Self defense remains at the center of American Jidokwan, and the art as practiced today closely resembles its Karate-Do roots.
 As such, practitioners of American Jidokwan now have the opportunity to be officially are ranked in both Taekwondo and Tang Soo Do, providing that the complete requirements for both are met.
 However, each individual school may at their discretion choose to only teach and rank students in one or the other.

 On October 3, 2017, Patrick Justice stepped down as President and Bret Gordon was appointed as the new head of the American Jidokwan Association.
 Bret began his training in Kukkiwon Taekwondo under Dong Soo Kwak and Mark Bivens, earning his black belt in 2000.
-After taking many years off to train in other arts, he returned to Kukkiwon 2nd Dan under Bart Pontecorvo in 2012.
+After taking several years off to train in other arts, he returned to Kukkiwon 2nd Dan under Bart Pontecorvo.
 Shortly after, he became affiliated with the American Jidokwan Association.
-In recognition of his previous training, after a formal exam he was elevated to the rank of 4th Dan in Jidokwan Taekwondo in 2013.
+In recognition of his previous training, after a formal exam he was elevated to the rank of 4th Dan in Jidokwan Taekwondo (and over the years has since tested for 5th).
 When the American Jidokwan Association separated from the Jidokwan headquarters and began identifying as Tang Soo Do, he was recertified as 4th Dan in American Jidokwan Tang Soo Do.
 As President, he continued the evolution of American Jidokwan that brought it back to its Japanese roots.
 He also emphasized and heavily contributed to the Hapkido branch of American Jidokwan, based upon his extensive experience in Aiki Jujutsu (where he holds a 7th Dan), and introduced its principles into the mainstream self defense training of the organization.

 In August of 2018, the American Jidokwan Association reconnected with its Korean roots when our organization leadership became re-certified from the Korean Jidokwan Headquarters, approved by Jidokwan President Sung Wan Lee.
 As such, the AJA became an official avenue for certification from Korea, although as an organization we remain independent with our own curriculum, requirement and standards.
-Because Hae Jang Nim Gordon holds only a 4th Dan in American Jidokwan (as well as a 5th Dan from the Korean Jidokwan HQ), Kwan Jang Nim Hatfield remains the official headmaster of the style while HJN Gordon, as President of the Association, maintains administrative control over the organization.
+Kwan Jang Nim Hatfield remains the official headmaster of the style while HJN Gordon, as President of the Association, maintains administrative control over the organization.